 Program Overview:

-Michigan BSN to PNP Programs
+Michigan BSN to Pediatric Nurse Practitioner (PNP) Programs

 BSN-prepared nurses have a handful of options when pursuing a PNP degree in Michigan, including doctorate programs and dual certifications for those who want to advance their educations even further.